 Many times, bogus taxi drivers target tourists, as they seem vulnerable in an unknown place.
 Usually, unsafe drivers offer cheaper fares than normal, which often indicates a lure for robbery.
 Also, there have been moments when luggage has been stolen, as it was too visible.

 Another common thing is passport theft.
 It usually happens at bus stations and inter-city buses.
 Passengers are sometimes robbed when buses are held up.

-- How to avoid theft incidents?
+- How to avoid pickpocketing and theft in Peru?

 First of all, make sure that you are not drawing attention to you.
 Always pay attention to everything and everyone who surrounds you, and keep your valuables hidden.
 Keep them safe, and don’t let your guard down.
 If you have a bag, carry it in front of you to watch it in a better way.